rtwalton/OpticalPooledScreens/README.md

-## Optical Pooled Screens
+## Optical Pooled Screens of Essential Genes

-Example _in situ_ sequencing-by-synthesis data (in `example_data/`) and analysis code (in `ops/`) for the publication [*Optical pooled screens in human cells*](https://doi.org/10.1016/j.cell.2019.09.016).

-We are currently in the process of depositing complete screening datasets (paired in situ sequencing and p65 translocation phenotyping) in the [Cell-IDR database](https://idr.openmicroscopy.org/about/studies.html).
+Code and computational tools for the publication [*The phenotypic landscape of essential human genes*].

+For new projects using optical pooled screens, it is highly recommended to use the Github repository accompanying our upcoming protocol paper: https://github.com/feldman4/OpticalPooledScreens.

+## More about this repository

+This repository contains application-specific resources for our study of essential gene function using optical pooled screens.

+Note: refactoring in progress.

+### Installation (OSX)

 **WARNING: many versions of dependencies will have trouble installing on Python 3.8.
 It is currently recommended to use Python 3.6.
 Setting up a Python 3.6 conda environment may be a convenient solution, set-up guide [here](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-python).**

-### Installation (OSX)

 Download the OpticalPooledScreens directory (e.g., on Github use the green "Clone or download" button, then "Download ZIP").